FuxiaoLiu/VisualNews-Repository/README.md

 ![Examples from our VisualNews dataset](./diverse.png)

 ## Getting Data
-- Our dataset is available upon request.
-Please contact fl3es@umd.edu
+- Our dataset is available at https://www.cs.rice.edu/~vo9/visualnews/.

 ## Data Preprocess
 - To access our dataset, please refer to this [demo](./VisualNews-Dataset.ipynb)